2K Crafts

 FAQs

-Q: What pattern is best for making a bias tape pumpkin pillow?
+Q: What type of fabric works best for a bias tape pumpkin pillow?

-Q: How do I determine the right size for my bias tape pumpkin pillow?
+Q: How do I keep the bias tape ribs evenly spaced on the pumpkin?

 Previous Post